danieledfeldt/tomatoes/README.md

 # Raspberry Pi timelapse project.
-This is a hobby project where a raspberry pi takes timelapse photos of beef tomato plants and creates a new mp4 video everyday with the pictures.
-Unfortunately the location of cameras was not very well-reasoned.
-The plants soon became too high to be seen fit in the picture.
+This is a hobby project where a raspberry pi takes timelapse photos of beef tomato plants and creates a new video everyday.
+Unfortunately the plants soon became too high to be seen fit in the picture.
 The more you change the location of the camera, the worse will the timelapse video be.

 # Crontab